Top 5 WordPress Hosting Solutions for AI Search Visibility in 2026

 - llmstxt.org — The llms.txt specification

-- Schema.org — Structured data vocabulary used by Agenxus's knowledge graph engine
+- Schema.org — Structured data vocabulary used in Agenxus's knowledge graph engine

 Related Agenxus Guides

-- Agenxus AI Visibility Hosting — Full feature overview and migration details
+- Agenxus AI Visibility Hosting — Full feature overview, plan comparison, and migration details

 - What Is Generative Engine Optimization (GEO)? — Comprehensive GEO framework and strategy